Setting The Standard For

 There is growing consensus that regionally specific, place-based methodologies can deliver credible, streamlined alternatives that maintain scientific integrity while directly supporting local economies.

-Our platform issues Carbon Lock Origin Certificates (CLOCs) - each representing one tonne of CO₂e permanently removed from the atmosphere and stored in biochar.
+Our platform transforms agricultural carbon removal through Carbon Lock Origin Certificates (CLOCs) - each representing one tonne of CO₂e permanently removed from the atmosphere and permanently stored in biochar.

 Fixed-Carbon Biochar